Fast rotation of nuclei with extreme isospin in the vicinity of neutron and proton drip lines: Rotation induced extension of the nuclear landscape

 \section{Rotation induced extension of the nuclear landscape}

 An impact of rotation on the properties of very proton rich nuclei similar to that discussed in Sec.\ \ref{Birth-sec} has been found for even $Z$ isotopic chains with $4\leq Z \leq 36$.
-The detailed results for these and odd $Z$ nuclei will be presented in the follow-up paper \cite{TTA.21}.
 Here, we focus on rotation induced extension of the nuclear landscape presented in Fig.\ \ref{landscape}.
-Colored squares or circles in this figure are used for the nuclei which are proton unbound at no rotation, but some configurations of which become proton bound when the nucleus rotates.
+Colored squares or circles in this figure are used for the nuclei which are proton unbound or quasi-bound at no rotation, but some configurations of which become proton bound when the nucleus rotates.

 The lowest spin ranges (in step of $5\hbar$) at which proton bound configurations appear in the calculations are defined in the following way.
-In Fig.\ \ref{landscape}(a), they are shown above the lowest spins $I_{unpair}$ above which the disappearance of static pairing correlations is expected.
-The results of the CRHB calculations and the comparison with the ones of the CRMF calculations indicates that static pairing disappears at $I_{unpair} \approx 5 \hbar$, $I_{unpair} \approx 10\hbar$ and $I_{unpair}\approx 15\hbar$ in the Ne, Ca and Kr nuclei, respectively (see Refs.\ \cite{RA.16,AF.05,72Kr-qt}).
+In Fig.\ \ref{landscape}(a), they are shown above the lowest spins $I_{unpair}$ for which the disappearance of static pairing correlations is expected.
+The results of the CRHB calculations and the comparison with the ones of the CRMF calculations indicates that static pairing disappears at $I_{unpair} \approx 5 \hbar$, $I_{unpair} \approx 10\hbar$ and $I_{unpair}\approx 15\hbar$ in the Ne, Ca and Kr nuclei, respectively (see Refs.\ \cite{RA.16,AF.05}).
 Thus, $I_{unpair}$ is set at 5$\hbar$ for the nuclei with $Z\leq 10$ and then gradually increases from $5\hbar$ up to 10$\hbar$ for the nuclei with $12\ \leq Z \leq 20$ and from $10\hbar$ up to 15$\hbar$ for the nuclei with $22\leq Z \leq 36$.
 Note that above these spins we consider not only yrast but also excited configurations which are located not significantly higher than 2 MeV above the yrast line.
 The configurations located at higher excitation energies are excluded from the analysis since rotational damping may lead to a disappearance of discrete rotational bands \cite{DHLBBMV.96}.